reese-grimsley/tsn_sandbox/info_and_errata.md

 ## Additional Info

+### Switch

 * The TSN switch will store its current configuration in memory, and upon reset, load the configuration held in NVM (Non-Voaltile Memory).
 This means that if the configuration is not saved to NVM, it will need to be reconfigured when it reboots.
-By default, the switch does not synchronize these the configurations, but will if the appropriate box is checked in the configuration management interface (the save/floppy-disk icon in the upper left)
+By default, the switch does not synchronize these the configurations, but will if the appropriate box is checked in the configuration management interface (the save/floppy-disk icon in the upper left).

+### VLAN

+* VLAN priorities and Linux traffic classes are not the same.
+The network interface will translate between these using an egress and ingress mapping.
+By default, all but 0, 1, and 2 are mapped one-to-one (e.g., traffic class 5 -> priority 5; assume traffic class > 7 maps to priority 7).
+The popular convention is to consider traffic class 0 (default in Linux) as priority 2 (best effort), class 1 as priority 0, and class 2 as priority 1.
+Strange, but consistent.
+The TSN switch we use follows the same convention.
+In VLAN configuration terms, that would look like a QoS mapping of 0:2 1:0 2:1 3:3 4:4 ... .

 ## Errata